PAKISTAN/GENDER

 We had several training workshops as part of the Valley Voices project.
 The training on the ethics of journalism has helped me understand that the information we collect for reporting stories must be accurate and verified from at least two authentic and relevant sources.

 Women are vulnerable to many issues when they go out of the home for work.
 They experience sexual harassment at educational institutions, in the street, workplaces, and on public transport.
 Recently, an eight year old girl was raped and killed.
-If a child of eight years is not safe, how can women can feel protected and not be concerned about their security?
+If a child of eight years is not safe, how can women feel protected and not be concerned about their security?

-During the three day security training workshop we had a session on anti-harassment laws led by Ms Khursheed Banu, head of Hawa Lor, an organisation working for women and transgender rights.
+During the three-day security training workshop we had a session on anti-harassment laws led by Ms Khursheed Banu, head of Hawa Lor, an organisation working for women and transgender rights.
 She detailed the laws that protect women against harassment and explained the complaint mechanisms and processes in place that could be used to sue the harassers.

 Play